Hi, I am Dave. I am 25 years old, from Newcastle in the UK.

 - I could start applying for jobs and going for job interviews, mainly in London.

-- I could continue straight away with the master studies,
+- I could continue straight away with the master’s studies,

-- I could take a break, do some totally different things, and then take up the studies again or try to get a job.
+- I could take a break, do different things, and then take up the studies again or try to get a job.

-I´ve been talking about this with my parents, my sister and some of my friends.
-My parents think I should go for the master studies, get finished and then find out what to do.
-The thing is that I don´t really know what I will focus on.
+I’ve been talking about this with my parents, sister, and some of my friends.
+My parents think I should go for the master’s studies, get finished and then find out what to do.
+The thing is that I don’t know what I will focus on.
 There is nothing in this subject that interests me more.
-In addition I´m quite fed up of studying, Newcastle, the same people around me all the time and of living with my parents.
+In addition, I’m pretty fed up with studying in Newcastle, the same people around me all the time and living with my parents.

-My sister thinks that I should take a year off, the option that my parents absolutely like the least.
-(I´m sure she suggests this because she wants to do it herself, and now I will do it first so our parents will be prepared when she breaks the same news to them in a couple of years.)
+My sister thinks that I should take a year off, the option that my parents like the least.
+(I’m sure she suggests this because she wants to do it herself, and now I will do it first so our parents will be prepared when she breaks the same news to them in a couple of years.)

 My sister knows me very well, and she knows that I am bored with the daily life and routines here in Newcastle.
 Both of us feel that everything is kind of predictable.

-Trinity College Cert TESOL course in Madrid, came up.
+Trinity College Cert TESOL course in Madrid came up.
 Could that be something?
-Teaching English and travel the world at the same time?
+Teaching English and travelling the world at the same time?

-I couldn´t immediately see myself as a teacher, but maybe because I had no idea about what that would be like?
-I decided to take a closer look at this web page tomorrow morning.
-I felt a certain relief falling asleep………
+I couldn’t immediately see myself as a teacher, but maybe because I had no idea what that would be like?
+So I looked closer at this web page and felt relief while falling asleep.